perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/annotations.rst

     This boolean annotation is used to specify that the class is deprecated.
     It is the equivalent of annotating all the class's constructors, function and methods as being deprecated.

+.. class-annotation:: FileExtension

+    .. versionadded:: 4.16.6

+    This string annotation is used to specify the filename extension to be used for the file containing the generated code for this class.
+A separate file will be generated even if the :option:`-j <sip -j>` command line option is specified.

+.. class-annotation:: ExportDerived

+    .. versionadded:: 4.15

+    In many cases SIP generates a derived class for each class being wrapped (see :ref:`ref-derived-classes`).
+Normally this is used internally.
+This boolean annotation specifies that the declaration of the class is exported and able to be used by handwritten code.

 .. class-annotation:: External